yireo-magento1/Yireo_GoogleTagManager/README.md

 # Yireo GoogleTagManager
-Magento extension for implementing Google Tag Manager in your Magento theme.
+Magento 1 extension for implementing Google Tag Manager in your Magento 1 shop.

 # See also
 - [Installation](INSTALL.md)